 - The Master of Music in Music Education (M.M.M.E.) started enrolling students in the summer of 2007.
 Current research requirements include research papers and major music productions.
 Students complete a thesis or final project and an oral examination before a faculty committee.
 NOTE: This program will be phased out and discontinued during the 2016-2017 academic year.

-**There are currently plans underway for additional graduate degree and certificate programs.
-Check our web pages and the catalog for the most current information.
+Be sure to check our web pages and the catalog for the most current information.

 Graduate Studies Vision